 The Mobile-Desktop Merger

-This technology represents a massive leap forward in eCommerce UX design as progressive web apps (PWAs) effectively fill the gap between a traditional website and native application.
+This technology represents a massive leap forward in ecommerce UX design as progressive web apps (PWAs) effectively fill the gap between a traditional website and a native application.
 Through the implementation of a PWA, retailers can provide their customers with a far superior user experience.
-In fact, the enhanced UX is a significant reason why brands like Twitter, Instagram, Uber and other massive companies have deployed their own PWAs.
-The fact is that just like how mobile browsing has revolutionised the way individuals interface with the online world, PWAs represent the future of eCommerce and the broader digital ecosystem.
+The enhanced UX is a significant reason why brands like Twitter, Instagram, Uber and other massive companies have deployed their PWAs.
+The fact is that just like how mobile browsing has revolutionised the way individuals interface with the online world, PWAs represent the future of ecommerce and the broader digital ecosystem.

 Video Hegemony Persists